heavyai/heavydb/docs/mapd-guide/services-and-utilities.rst

 latter of which takes precedence.
 Defaults to the system default ``/tmp/`` if neither the command line argument nor at least one of the environment variables are specified.

+The ``--timeout`` option controls the maximum duration of individual HTTP requests.
+This is used to manage resource exhaustion caused by improperly closed connections.
+One side effect of this option is that it limits the execution time of queries made over the Thrift HTTP transport.
+This timeout duration therefore must be increased if queries are expected to take longer than the default duration of one hour, e.g. if you will be performing a ``COPY FROM`` on a large file when using ``mapdql`` with the HTTP transport.

 Utilities
 ~~~~~~~~~